 Of course, if your R. simplex spreads too far and wide, you can excise the metastasizing plants.

 Several cultivars are available, with the distinguishing characteristic typically being flower color.

-‘Chi Chi’ is a popular pink cultivar often found at plant centers, or you can purchase a packet of 35 seeds today on Amazon.
+‘Chi Chi’ is a popular pink cultivar often found at plant centers.

 Floridians, if you’re still with us, you should choose the cultivar ‘Purple Showers,’ which is sterile and does not produce seed.